nanostores/nanostores/README.md

 * `onStop(store, cb)`: last listener was unsubscribed.
 * `onMount(store, cb)`: shortcut to use both `onStart` and `onStop`.
-  We recommend to always use `onMount` instead of `onStart + onStop`, because it has a short delay to prevent undesirable behavior.
+  We recommend to always use `onMount` instead of `onStart + onStop`, because it has a short delay to prevent flickering behavior.
 * `onSet(store, cb)`: before applying any changes to the store.
 * `onNotify(store, cb)`: before notifying store’s listeners about changes.